No. 3 TCU upsets No. 2 Michigan 51-45 in wild CFP semifinal | KRDO

 AP College Football Writer

-TCU (13-1) will play either No. 1 Georgia or No. 4 Ohio State on Jan.
-9 for the national championship.
+TCU (13-1), the most unlikely team ever reach the four-team playoff in its nine-year history, has one more game left in its improbable season and it will come against either No. 1 Georgia or No. 4 Ohio State on Jan.
+9 at Sofi Stadium in Inglewood, California.

 Coming off a losing 2021 season and picked to finish seventh in the Big 12 in Sonny Dykes’ first year as coach, the Horned Frogs will try to win the program’s first national championship since 1938.

-It took TCU six weeks to get ranked this season, and almost every step of the way their worthiness was doubted.

-“At some point, you just kind of quit listening to what everybody says,” Dykes said.

-Duggan and the Frogs will no doubt be underdogs in the title game — again.
+Duggan and the Frogs will no doubt be underdogs — again.
 That didn’t matter much against Michigan (13-1) as they took it to the big, bad Big Ten champions and turned the Fiesta Bowl into circa-2010, Big 12-style scorefest.

-“We heard all week how they were going to out-physical us,” TCU linebacker Dee Winters said.

 It was the highest scoring Fiesta Bowl ever and the second-highest scoring CFP game behind Georgia’s 54-48 Rose Bowl victory against Oklahoma on Jan.
 1, 2018.